Best East Coast Colleges

 Average Net Price: $17,777

 Colby College was founded in 1813 in Waterville, Maine that is committed to preparing its students for life and successful careers through both specialized study and general courses to broaden their general understanding.
-They afford the great effort to education because they greatly value the attainment of each student’s full potential and so they build their student experience with a focus on maximum development of their students.
+They put great effort into education because they greatly value the attainment of each student’s full potential and so they build their student experience with a focus on the maximum development of their students.

 10. Amherst College

 Average Net Price: $18,524

 Amherst College was founded in 1821 in Amherst, Massachusetts, and ever since it has educated students with a drive to help them to achieve their exceptional potential.
 Amherst’s programs are designed and intended to seek, evaluate, and advance knowledge and the sciences so that students can elevate and engage the world around them according to strong principles, especially in their communities.
 Amherst attracts a variety of promising and passionate students and trains them to acquire and discover objective information whatever their field.

 Swarthmore College’s mission drives its efforts in preparing the world’s next generation of experts in every field of study that the College offers its students.
 Since the school’s founding in 1860, its innovative methods and passionate teachers have elevated the minds of students and professionals alike.
 The college prioritizes broad access and inclusion for students, quality academics, and advanced education standards to benefit the global community.

 12. Williams College